-Ethanol’s distinct polarity means it can pull many different terpenes out of cannabis material.
+Ethanol’s distinct polarity means it can pull many different terpenes out of marijuana material.
 The CO2 extraction method used to produce oil-based CBD solutions, on the other hand, can leave out some terpenes almost entirely.
-According to Flemming & Singh Cannabis consultants, “CO2 lets you dial in quickly and pull out lots of those specific compounds […] at the expense of not having full access to other things like CBD, CBN or THCA.”
+According to Flemming & Singh marijuana consultants, “CO2 lets you dial in quickly and pull out lots of those specific compounds […] at the expense of not having full access to other things like CBD, CBN or THCA.”

 Yet even ethanol extraction has some drawbacks.
-It’s both time and energy intensive, and there’s a long refinement process where excess ethanol has to be boiled off or purged out.
+It’s both time and energy-intensive, and there’s a long refinement process where excess ethanol has to be boiled off or purged out.
 This refinement may cause some of the most delicate cannabis compounds to evaporate off.

 The Benefits of Cannabis Tinctures

-Another aspect of this convenience: medical cannabis tinctures have a very long shelf life.
+Another aspect of this convenience: medical marijuana tinctures have a very long shelf life.
 This is especially true if the tincture comes within a dark glass bottle meant to protect its contents from sunlight-induced oxidation.